Jala3400/Logo_to_ASCII/docs/how-it-works.md

 6. **Draw borders**:

-You can detect borders by hue, brightness of both.
+You can detect borders by hue, brightness, alpha (transparencies) or a mix of them.

 A border is detected by comparing a pixel with its right and bottom neighbor.
 If its difference is higher than a threshold, it records that position.

 When all the borders have been identified, there is a second pass on the image that draws them.
 It draws a square with a specific thickness on each position.

+When dealing with transparent pixels we have to take some aspects into consideration:
+-

 7. **Apply negative effect**: